-- 5.1 Your PWI Hyper-Lite bridge comes fully assembled when shipped. - 5.2 Install bridge by setting Hyper-Lite bridge on top rail of runway.
+- 5.1 Your PWI Hyper-Lite bridge is fully assembled when shipped. - 5.2 Install bridge by setting Hyper-Lite bridge on top rail of runway.
 Verify all fasteners are tight.
-(Image 5A) - 5.3 Install end truck bridge lock plates at this time (Image 5B) (gray in this image) - 5.3 Verify runway end stops are installed completely.
+(Image 5A) - 5.3 Install end truck bridge lock plates at this time (Image 5B) - 5.3 Verify runway end stops are installed completely.